davidxmz/davidxmz/README.md

 </p>

 <p align="center">
     I'm mainly a backend developer.
-If you are good at designing and need a backend, feel free to contact me.
+If you are good at designing and would like a backend, please contact me.
 </p>